CSFrequency/react-firebase-hooks/auth/README.md

 Returns:

-- `sendPasswordResetEmail(email: string)`: a function you can call to send a password reset emaail
+- `sendPasswordResetEmail(email: string, actionCodeSettings?:ActionCodeSettings)`: a function you can call to send a password reset email.
+Optionally accepts an [actionCodeSettings](https://firebase.google.com/docs/reference/js/auth.actioncodesettings.md#actioncodesettings_interface) object as well.
 - `sending`: A `boolean` to indicate whether the email is being sent
 - `error`: Any `Error` returned by Firebase when trying to send the email, or `undefined` if there is no error